SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 "You…"

-"you're my best friend, I'd never leave you.
+"You're my best friend, I'd never leave you.
 I love you more than you know.
 I just wish I wasn't too shy to say anything…"

 "Flutter…"